barklan/hugo-dead-simple/README.md

 ## Features

 - Auto light and dark themes
-- Fast without bullshit - minified, minimal vanilla css, images are lazy-loaded, system fonts, no CDNs, functional without js if Katex is not used
+- Fast without bullshit - minified, minimal vanilla css, images are lazy-loaded, system fonts, no CDNs, functional without js
+- Server side rendering of mathematical and chemical equations (using KaTeX)
 - Site-wide search (can be disabled)
 - Keyboard-friendly: `h` to home, `t` to tags, `i` to search, `Tab` to navigate posts and search
 - Dynamic wiki-style table of contents
-- Katex math (inline and block)
+- KaTeX math (inline and block)
 - Info boxes
 - Attachments
 - Info boxes